aimat-lab/ML4pXRDs/README.md

 - TODO: How to use the output of the load dataset function to generate some crystals => refer to the __main__ part of the script
 - TODO: Mention that the preparation script of the next section needs to be run first for a lot of the functions
+- TODO: Make it possible to use the generator functions with statistical data provided by us
+- TODO: -> leave out the crystals etc. when loading the data; remove the unnecessary stuff.

 ## Training